Code-Institute-Submissions/CI-MS1-Citrus-Funk/README.md

 - Highlight the "HTTPS" button to clone with HTTPS and copy the link.
 - Open Git Bash
 - Identify location in IDE where you want the cloned directory to be made.
-- Type git clone, and then paste the URL, which is the link thats been copied.
+- Type git clone, and then paste the URL, which is the link that's been copied.
 - Your local clone will be made.

 Forking

-- To fork the respository, click the fork button that it is situated to the right of the respository title.
+- To fork the respository, click the fork button that is situated to the right of the respository title.
-- There will now your own copy in your account.
+- There will now be your own copy in your account.

 ---